Privacy Notice

 The right to withdraw consent

-If NHS Cheshire and Merseyside processes data about you on the basis that you have given your consent for us to do so, you have the right to withdraw that consent at any time.
+If the ICB processes data about you on the basis that you have given your consent for us to do so, you have the right to withdraw that consent at any time.
 Where possible, we will make sure that you are able to withdraw your consent using the same method as when you gave it.

 If you withdraw your consent, we will stop the processing as soon as possible.